moex3/caniadd/README.md

 - After some time passes between now and cache moddate and it's not watched, then query and update it
 - Update cache entry is modify is used
 - Pretty hashing with color and progress bars and the other fancy stuff
+- Keep track of files not in AniDB.
+Maybe with a NULL lid?
 - Write -h page, and maybe a man page too